nutshellcrm/join-the-team/backend-questions-2021.md

 # Nutshell Backend Interview Questions (2021)

+To start, **we ask all candidates** to answer the following questions.
+A paragraph or two each is probably about right:

+1. What's your proudest achievement?
+It can be from work, a side project, or something unrelated to tech.
+We're interested in knowing about what you think is noteworthy and motivating.
+2. Tell us about an interesting work-related book, article, or presentation that you saw recently.
+Tell us why, give us a recommendation, and sell us on it!
+3. From what you’ve seen on our web site, write about who Nutshell’s customers are, and what problems they’re looking to solve.
+4. Describe something that you do outside of work that's _least_ similar to what you do at work.
+5. Describe something you do _at_ work that's furthest from your official description.
+6. Tell us about the last time you had to reconsider a closely-held opinion.
+What caused your change in thinking?

-Below is a list of 8 questions that we ask all backend candidates to answer.
+To finish, below is a list of 8 questions that we ask all backend candidates to answer.
 These aren’t meant to be trick questions, and some are purposefully a bit opened ended to help orient a discussion during subsequent interviews.

 To help set expectations, we believe this should take under 2-3 hours to complete.
 We understand that you have other responsibilities, so if you think you’ll need more than 3-4 days, just let us know when you expect to send a reply.